ll7/paf22/doc/03_research/03_planning/06_state_machine_design.md

 ![img.png](../../00_assets/Super_SM.png)

-The super state machine functions a controller of the main functions of the agent.
+The super state machine functions as a controller of the main functions of the agent.

 Those functions are